+ FOURTEENTH SUNDAY AFTER PENTECOST +

 C Alleluia.
 Alleluia.
 Alleluia.

-P The Holy Gospel according to St. John, the twenty-first chapter.
+P The Holy Gospel according to St. Luke, the fifteenth chapter.

 C Glory be to Thee, O Lord.